junxit/us-congress-bills-117/metadata.md

 - 2022-02-01 — Placed on the Union Calendar, Calendar No. 172.
 - 2022-02-01 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 117-239, Part I.
 - 2022-02-01 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 117-239, Part I.
+- 2022-04-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-04-05 — Considered as unfinished business. (consideration: CR H4181-4182)
+- 2022-04-05 — Considered under suspension of the rules. (consideration: CR H4168-4170)
+- 2022-04-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4476.
+- 2022-04-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-05 — Mr. Payne moved to suspend the rules and pass the bill, as amended.
+- 2022-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 348 - 75 (Roll no. 112). (text: CR H4168-4169)
+- 2022-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 348 - 75 (Roll no. 112).(text: CR H4168-4169)